CompactMods/CompactMachines/README.md

 - Compact Machines can be nested
 - Compact Machines spawn along the x-axis in the Compact Machine dimension at y=40, x=1024*machine-id, z=0.
 This means they all fit in exactly one chunk.
+- Currently mobs can not spawn within Compact Machines.
+This will probably change in the future, but there will be a config option to turn this back off.

 ## Tunnels